 When your baby seems ill after a difficult birth, it can be frightening to think about the potential future consequences.
-Doctors caring for your baby may suspect a number of conditions that could explain things like a weakness on one side of the body.
+Doctors caring for your baby may suspect a number of conditions, including cerebral palsy, that could explain things like a weakness on one side of the body.

-If you believe an error from someone in the delivery room led to the brain injury that caused the onset of cerebral palsy, consider contacting a Pittsburgh cerebral palsy lawyer.
-Call a team member at the Birth Injury Lawyers Group as soon as possible at (800) 222-9529 for a free consultation.
+If you believe an error from someone in the delivery room led to the brain injury that caused the onset of cerebral palsy, consider contacting a Pittsburgh cerebral palsy attorney.
+With the help of a legal representative, your family can hold negligent parties responsible and collect financial compensation to recover from medical expenses.

 For a free legal consultation with Pittsburgh Cerebral Palsy lawyer, call 1-800-222-9529

 Cerebral palsy (or CP) is the most common motor disability in childhood, according to the National Center for Biotechnology Information (NCBI).
 CP is present in between 1.5 and 4 live births per 1,000 live births worldwide, according to the Centers for Disease Control and Prevention (CDC).

 CP occurs when the brain does not develop normally in a baby, leading to a lifetime of reduced motor skills.
 CP affects the part of the brain that allows the child to control his or her muscles, which makes it difficult for the child to walk without help.

 Children who have a CP diagnosis may require a lifetime of medical care and physical therapy to deal with the effects of this condition.
 Some of the ways CP can affect a child’s life include:

 - Walking: The majority of children with CP will need help with walking, either through use of braces on the legs or a walker, or they may need to use a wheelchair.